 Even when the signal being received isn’t Dolby Atmos, the LG has an AI Sound mode that has a similar, atmosphere-enhancing effect, particularly with the Sound Tuning, which tailors the audio presentation to your room.

 Standard, two-channel TV sound is generally best left unprocessed by LG’s sound modes, but even this is weighty and open, with greater directness than last year’s sets.

 We may be close to OLED’s hardware limitations, but each year LG squeezes more performance out of its panels, producing a picture that defies expectations.

 This year is no different.
 The C9 is a superb performer that majors on naturalism in the way its predecessors did while adding an extra dollop of dynamism in terms of colours and contrast.
 Its audio is impressive, too.

 Choosing between it and Samsung’s 2019 flagship, the Q90R, is no easy task.
-Each set has its own selection of pros and cons, but the case for the C9 is made stronger by its price: £3300 is no small amount of money, but it is £500 less than the Q90R.
+Each set has its own selection of pros and cons, but the case for the C9 is made stronger by its more affordable price, which is currently a third off its RRP.

 - Picture 5

 - Features 5